 Amazing women accomplish amazing feats–particularly when they come in the embodied spirit of Diana Nyad, who four times attempted to swim from Cuba to Florida without the protection of a shark cage and finally, at age 64, succeeded on her fifth try!
 I find her words upon finishing her fourth failed attempt inspiring.
 She tells us to persevere in our dreams, to never give up.
 So on this International Woman’s Day and ever after, keep flapping those wings, women of the world, and let’s rise up together!

 Like jazz, stories are meant to be heard, to strike resonant chords in our hearts or rumble down deep in our gut.
 Soul music.
 Melodies and words about what matters.
 When we tell our stories and they are listened to, and when we listen to other people’s stories, we build community, come closer.
 We grow in understanding of ourselves and others, and hopefully become more curious, suspend old ideas and assumptions … Read more about why I write.

 “I am a bud beginning to unfold, a story waiting to be told.” –Sam Keen

-The Flying Girl is my novel-in-progress, and much of this website is about my journey toward its completion.
-Throughout, I will share with you bits and pieces, questions and conclusions, about the story’s overall themes: dysfunctional parent-child bonds and their relevance to adult relationships and sexuality, coming of age in sexual terms, and the unconscious patterns that bind and blind so many struggling to achieve healthy adult intimacy.
+The Woman Inside Her is my novel-in-progress, and much of this website is about my journey toward its completion.
+Throughout, I will share with you bits and pieces, questions and conclusions, about the story’s overall themes.

-As the story begins, the year is 1969, “the pill” has arrived, the Sexual Revolution is in full swing, and all the rules about relationships and sex have been turned upside down.
-Read more about The Flying Girl—the story and characters, the setting and times–as well as a brief excerpt from Chapter One.
+As the story begins, the year is 1968, “the pill” has arrived, the Sexual Revolution is in full swing, and all the rules about relationships and sex have been turned upside down.
+Read more about The Woman Inside Her—the story and characters, the setting and times–as well as a brief excerpt from Chapter One.